List of Murdoch Mysteries characters: Constable Augustus Jackson

 Portrayed by Kristian Bruun.
-Constable Augustus "Gus" Jackson first appeared in season 5 as a baseball player for station house five and was nicknamed "Slugger" for his impressive athletic abilities.
-He later appeared as a constable for station house four in season 6 and became a recurring character beginning in season 7.
+Constable Augustus "Gus" Jackson first appeared in season 5 as a baseball player for Station House 5 and was nicknamed "Slugger" for his impressive athletic abilities.
+He later appeared as a constable for Station House 4 in season 6 and became a recurring character beginning in season 7.
 He would occasionally join Crabtree and Higgins during investigations.
-During Detective Watts' missing women investigation for station house four, Jackson reveals that he had a wife who died in his arms from dropsy and encourages Watts not to give up for the sake of other women.
+During Detective Watts' missing women investigation for Station House 4, Jackson reveals that he had a wife who died in his arms from dropsy and encourages Watts not to give up for the sake of other women.
 In the finale of season 10, Jackson, Higgins, and Crabtree walk into a trap set by Chief Constable Davis, at the orders of the ruthless businessman Robert Graham; the three constables are all shot by Graham's men.
 When they are found by Detective Watts, Jackson is taken to the hospital with Higgins, though Jackson succumbs to his wounds.
-His funeral occurs at the beginning of season 11; when the constables attempt to place his portrait at the station house to honour him, corrupt councilman Franklin Williams takes it down.
-When station house four returns to control of Inspector Brackenreid, he restores the portrait of Jackson and he, Crabtree, and Higgins, drink in honour of their fallen comrade.
+His funeral occurs at the beginning of season 11; when the constables attempt to place his portrait at Station House 4 to honour him, corrupt councilman Franklin Williams orders it taken down.
+When Station House 4 returns to control of Inspector Brackenreid, he restores the portrait of Jackson and he, Crabtree and Higgins drink in honour of their fallen comrade.

 Louise Cherry

-Louise, portrayed by Bea Santos, is a journalist for the Toronto Gazette.
+Louise, portrayed by Bea Santos, is a journalist who originally works for the Toronto Gazette.
 Tenacious and very clever, Louise is a woman who doesn't take 'no' for an answer.
-In season 11, Louise is arrested for impersonating the Mercy Killer by fabricating letters from the murderer published the Toronto Gazette.
-Later, she is hired by another paper, The Toronto Telegraph, and receives a visit from the editor while in jail.
-His offer is quite generous; he offers a more prominent title and wages significantly more substantial than she was receiving at the Gazette.
-George briefly dates Louise, but learns how she thinks poorly of his friends and finds her blunt personality makes them incompatible.
+In season 11 ("The Canadian Patient"), Louise is arrested for impersonating the Mercy Killer by fabricating letters from the murderer which are published in the Toronto Gazette.
+Later, she is hired by another paper, the Toronto Telegraph, after receiving a visit from the editor while she is in jail who offers her a more prominent title and wages significantly more substantial than she was receiving at the Gazette.
+George briefly dates Louise in season 10, but learns that she thinks poorly of his friends and finds her blunt personality makes them incompatible.
 However, he does value her feedback on his literary career and they maintain a tentative friendship.
 Louise also later befriends Dr. Ogden and Effie Newsome, but Louise's dedication to putting her career foremost and refusing to compromise, even at the expense of anyone else, often make her friends leery of trusting her too much.

 Terrence Meyers

-Portrayed by Peter Keleghan, Meyers has been a recrruing character since season one.
-He also works for the government in a high level position, and always says it's "a matter of national security".
-Like his boss, Prime Minister Sir Wilfrid Laurier, he is very much disliked by station house four and always shows up at the most suspicious times.
-Most of his projects revolve around ensuring Canada receives air superiority.
+Portrayed by Peter Keleghan, Meyers has been a recurring character since season one.
+He works as a spy for the Government of Canada, and always says it's "a matter of national security".
+Like his boss, Prime Minister Sir Wilfrid Laurier, he is very much disliked by Station House 4 and always shows up at the most suspicious times.
+Many of his early projects involve ensuring Canada achieves air superiority.
+In season 15, "Murdoch Knows Best", it is revealed that in civilian life Meyers is married with a family and runs an insurance company.